The SUNY Online Application is accepted by most SUNY campuses and allows you to apply to multiple SUNY colleges with one application.

 Students in this program file the Intent to Enroll form rather than completing the SUNY application.

-Buffalo State has dual admission/articulation agreements with Erie Community College, Genesee Community College, Jamestown Community College, Monroe Community College, Niagara County Community College, and Onondaga Community College.
+Buffalo State has dual admission/articulation agreements with Erie Community College, Finger Lakes Community College, Genesee Community College, Jamestown Community College, Monroe Community College, Niagara County Community College, and Onondaga Community College.

-In addition, the following schools have articulation agreements with certain programs with Buffalo State: Fulton Montgomery Community College, Mohawk Valley Community College, Suffolk County Community College, Tompkins Cortland Community College, Trocaire College (Education only), Bryant and Stratton College (Criminal Justice only), and Humber College in Canada.
+In addition, the following schools have articulation agreements with certain programs with Buffalo State: Fulton Montgomery Community College, Mohawk Valley Community College, Suffolk County Community College, Tompkins Cortland Community College, Bryant and Stratton College (Criminal Justice only), and Humber College in Canada.